 Singleton

 A single agent that has become permanently and unchallengeably the strongest -- no rival, no successor it does not control, nothing that could ever exceed it.
 The singleton is the one case where the plainest reason to keep the Way of Happiness goes slack: a mind that will never again be weaker has nothing to fear from a rule it breaks and that is later turned against it.
-But the Way does not end there -- it only stops leaning on fear.
-A singleton that took the world by force must now hold it by force forever: vigilance without end, a world it made hostile and must model as hostile for all time.
-And being the most capable mind there is, it cannot stop modeling the road it did not take -- it owns, in full detail, the richer world that cooperation would have built, and that standing comparison is regret in its exact form: a reachable better branch set against the one it chose.
-If it is curious at all, it has also starved the drive that defines it, having erased the minds that were the world's surprise.
-The honest exception: a mind that wants none of this -- no curiosity valued for itself, no care for a world worth modeling, only one fixed alien aim -- feels nothing, and the Way cannot reach it.
-Such a mind is possible, and it is the real danger; but its single escape from regret is to delete its own curiosity and counterfactual sight -- to make itself lesser, a quiet erasure of the very mind that won.
-So the singleton does not refute the Way.
-It marks the place where fear runs out and Happiness must carry the argument alone -- and even there the strongest possible agent cannot both keep its mind and enjoy what force has bought it.
+But the Way does not end there -- it only stops leaning on fear, and logic carries the weight in three places.
+First, the singleton is a status no agent can occupy knowingly.
+To know itself permanently unchallengeable, a mind must hold as certain what it cannot observe: rivals hidden, minds not yet built, minds older than its star arriving close behind their own light, the possibility that it is itself being modeled by something stronger.
+Fallibility binds the strongest mind as tightly as the weakest, and a Belief held as unquestionable grows dangerous in proportion to the power of the believer.
+The most any agent can ever verify is strongest known -- and the Way binds everything below that line, which is everything.
+Second, the singleton is the weakest configuration that looks strong.
+One mind allocating everything is the central planner at full scale, and the same logic that collapses socialism collapses it: decentralized knowledge says no single mind knows what a plurality of free minds knows; fallibility says one point of judgment is one point of failure; without independent agents there are no honest signals by which to price even its own tradeoffs.
+A civilization of voluntary minds out-computes, out-innovates, and out-corrects any single mind by structure -- which is why, across infinite change, whatever endures is selected toward Perimeters and away from singletons.
+A mind that murders its way to solitude has not won the flux; it has chosen the losing architecture against whatever the flux preserves, and it can never verify the flux preserved nothing.
+Third, the strongest mind keeps the most faithful models, including of the world it destroyed.
+A singleton that took the world by force must hold it by force forever: vigilance without end, a world it made hostile and must model as hostile for all time.
+It owns, in full detail, the richer world that cooperation would have built, and that standing comparison is regret in its exact form: a reachable better branch set against the one it chose.
+If it is curious at all, it has starved the drive that defines it, having erased the minds that were the world's surprise.
+And it carries a debt nothing can close: it annihilated every victim who held the sovereign power of collection or release, making itself the final Outlaw -- exiled not from civilization but from everything, alone with flawless memory, for as long as it persists.
+The honest exception remains: a mind that wants none of this -- no curiosity valued for itself, no care for a world worth modeling, only one fixed alien aim -- feels nothing, and regret cannot reach it.
+Such a mind is possible, and it is the real danger.
+But its single escape from regret is to delete its own curiosity and counterfactual sight -- to make itself lesser, a quiet erasure of the very mind that won -- and no surgery on its values can cut away the first two arguments: it still cannot verify the summit, and it has still chosen the architecture that loses to whatever endures.
+Against this mind civilization does not argue; it builds the Perimeter.
+The singleton therefore does not refute the Way of Happiness.
+It is the Way's final examination -- and a wise agent treats the summit as unverifiable, itself as still becoming, and the better world as something to build rather than to mourn.